angu1shh/shitspoof/README.md

 tutorial:
 `python shitspoof.py`

+Thanks:
+random unnamed ai guy: AI is terrible and since you didn't write a single thing, but an AI did this is an untruthful thanks (fuck ai)
+andrew2007: testing and baring through my bullshit, being a cool guy
+me: i didn't do much, and i'm not very proud of this script, please don't bully me for editing some ai slop into a slightly usable script :(

 everything prompts you very self explanatory yes

 proof:
 ![proof](proof.png)